utrains/terraform_job_preparation/README.md

     - **Multi-Provider Support**: Compatible with numerous cloud providers (like AWS, Azure, Google Cloud) and on-premises solutions, allowing users to manage diverse infrastructures from a **single tool**.

-    - **Remote Backends**: remote state storage options, enabling collaboration among team members and enhancing state management in team environments.
+    - **Remote Backends**: remote state storage options (like S3, Azure Storage, Terraform Cloud) enabling collaboration among team members and enhancing state management in team environments.

+    - **State management**: Terraform manages the state of the infrastructure through a state file, which tracks created resources and their current configurations.

 ***

 - **What is Terraform Cloud?**

-  - Terraform Cloud is the Terraform feature that enables several people in a team to work on the same code.
+  - Terraform Cloud is the Terraform **SaaS** feature that enables several people in a team to work on the same code.

   - With terraform cloud, we see that the **state file** is stored in the cloud (S3 Bucket, S3 + MongoDB, Terraform Cloud, etc.), enabling collaborative work within the same source code.